QuickPay/ios-sdk/README.md

 }
 ```

 If success is true the payment has been handled but we do not yet know if the payment has actually been authorized.
-For that we need to check the status of the payment which is done with the `QPGetPaymentRequest`.
+For that, we need to check the status of the payment which is done with the `QPGetPaymentRequest`.

 ```swift
 QPGetPaymentRequest(id: payment.id).sendRequest(success: { (payment) in